-Perhaps the people you wish to help the most are those in the family that can do the least for themselves – people with special needs, or disabilities that restrict their ability to work.
-However, naming them as beneficiaries can create a completely new problem for them – because it can possibly exempt them from government benefits.
+Perhaps the people you wish to help the most are those in the family who can do the least for themselves – people with special needs or disabilities restrict their ability to work.
+However, naming them as beneficiaries can create a completely new problem because it can exempt them from government benefits.

 Not Updating Outdated Beneficiaries

 Life can change drastically, and many life events may disqualify some individuals from your list of beneficiaries for personal reasons.
 Divorce or breakups in the family are significant times for reviewing and amending estate plans, lest you end up giving a part of your estate to an estranged ex-spouse.